 Since 2006, the members of Sō Percussion have been writing music for the ensemble.
 Using our studio in Brooklyn as a laboratory, we often create music that is about “place:” a city, our immediate sonic environment, even how the past resonates where we are today.

-In our multi-genre programs, including Imaginary City, Where (we) Live and in 2016 at BAM, A Gun Show, Sō Percussion explores fundamental aspects of contemporary life with a characteristically deft touch.
+In our multi-genre programs, including From Out a Darker Sea, Imaginary City, Where (we) Live and in 2016 at BAM, A Gun Show, Sō Percussion explores fundamental aspects of contemporary life with a characteristically deft touch.
 These programs incorporate original music, artistic collaborations, theatrical production values, and visual art into an immersive journey through the 21st century creative experience.

 A Gun Show